| Beth Gatlin, RN, MA-HSM|

 - preparedness with other community healthcare entities (non-critical settings)

 Gatlin also addresses the education and training preparedness needs of healthcare professionals to respond to chemical, biological, radiological, nuclear or explosive (CBRNE) events.
-She also works with regional, state and higher education partners to identify, coordinate and execute training and exercise opportunities, including FEMA training, HICS IV, DECON and BDLS/ADLS.
+She works with regional, state and higher education partners to identify, coordinate and execute training and exercise opportunities, including Federally Emergency Management Agency (FEMA) training and contractor managed specialty training.

 She is also involved with multiple healthcare facilities in the region and sits on numerous local, regional and state committees related to preparedness planning.
 Gatlin is committed to assisting Northeast Ohio hospitals and healthcare facilities reach their individual, regional and statewide goals to reduce patient morbidity and mortality and improve the region’s overall response to emergency preparedness events.